“Christ Jesus came into the world to save sinners” 1 Timothy 1:15

 “The Spirit of the Lord GOD is upon me, because the LORD has anointed me to bring good news to the poor; he has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; to proclaim the year of the LORD’s favor, and the day of vengeance of our God; to comfort all who mourn… ” (Isaiah 61:1‑2)

 Jesus concluded his reading with these words, “Today this Scripture has been fulfilled in your hearing” (Luke 4:21).
 What was he saying?
-Jesus was saying that not only has he come as the herald of the gospel, bringing good news, but much more that he is the gospel.
+Jesus was saying that not only has he come as the herald of the gospel, bringing good news, but even more that he is the gospel.

-As the eternal Son of God, he became man so that he might be our perfect Mediator (Hebrews 7:26-27).
-Jesus had to be truly man in order to live under the law and obey it on our behalf in order to satisfy God’s righteous requirement against sin.
+As the eternal Son of God, he became man so that he might be our perfect mediator (Hebrews 7:26-27).
+Jesus had to be truly man to live under the law and obey it on our behalf in order to satisfy God’s righteous requirement against sin.
 Jesus had to be truly God so that by his incorruptible life he might overcome the grave and be raised to newness of life.

 The gospel declares that Jesus willingly obeyed the Law of God, perfectly fulfilling its requirements and earning righteousness, and that he did so for us.
 Though he was sinless, Christ suffered on behalf of sinners.
 Jesus offered himself on the cross on our behalf (Romans 3:25-26; 1 Peter 2:24).
 There, he bore our sins and carried our transgressions (Isaiah 53:11-12).
 Breathing his last breath, Jesus said, “it is finished” (John 19:20).
 The sacrificial Son satisfied the Father’s wrath.